Minecraft0122/UHC-Fork/docs/content/faq.md

 ## When will the next update be released?
 What features will it have?

-There is currently no live updated roadmap, and I generally won't be able to give out an ETA unless the release is almost ready.
-That's simply because I don't have that much time (and can't reliably predict when I have it), seeing as this is a hobby project that I do besides my studies and work.
+There is currently no complete roadmap, but you can always take a look at [the milestones in GitLab][milestones] to get some insight into current and future updates, if a milestone has been created for them.
+Please note that I generally won't be able to give out an ETA unless the release is almost ready.
+That's simply because I don't have that much time (and can't reliably predict when I have it), seeing as this is a hobby project that I work on besides my studies and work.

 Having said that, you can always search through the message history on the Discord server in case I've hinted at a thing or two, and I may answer some